TechsAvey2024/Living-Life-On-The-Veg/README.md

-# LIVING LIFE ON THE VEG
+# living life on the veg